alpha-nero1/KnowledgeBase/Projects/README.md

 15. ✅ [ReactLibrary](./ReactLibrary) React component library - with storybook!
 16. ✅ [VirtualDOM](./VirtualDOM) Virtual DOM implementation (vero).
 17. ✅ [Scheduler](./Scheduler) Hangfire scheduler setup
-18. [CRONJobSetup](./Scheduler) Hangfire scheduler setup/includes CRON job setup!
+18. ✅ [CRONJobSetup](./Scheduler) Hangfire scheduler setup/includes CRON job setup!
+19. [FrontEndSyncEngine](./FrontEndSyncEngine) Demonstrates what a sync engine is and how to use it.

 ## ✨ Wishlist (4)
 - Publish and run docker image of simple server